 LETTING SLEEPING EASEMENTS LIE

-The fight against the current COVID-19 pandemic has been compared to a war effort.
+The fight against the late (or maybe not so late) COVID-19 pandemic has been compared to a war effort.
 That is in part to remind us that we all have to contribute to the common struggle.
-A long time in a war far away, everybody was doing all he or she could for the war effort.
+A long time ago in a war far away, everybody was doing all he or she could for the war effort.
 Buying bonds, working on the home front, soldiers marching, airmen flying, sailors sailing, marines landing… we were all in it together.